martinrotter/rssguard/docs/source/features/article-display.md

 If you prefer stricter privacy, disable external image loading or use the `text` variant.

+## Cookies
+In the `web` variant, cookies accepted or created in RSS Guard's built-in web browser are shared with RSS Guard's internal network stack.
+This means that if you sign in to a site in the built-in browser and the site stores a cookie, feeds from the same site that require that cookie may start working in RSS Guard too.

+This is useful for feeds hidden behind simple cookie-based access, but it is not a replacement for real account synchronization or OAuth-based services.
+It also only applies to the `web` variant; the lighter `text` variant does not use Qt WebEngine.

 ## Which Variant Should I Use?
 If you are unsure, start with the `web` package.
 It gives the best rendering and the most complete built-in browsing experience.